michaeltestut/Flash-Chat/README.md

-Simple iOS messaging app made with Swift
+Simple iOS messaging app made with Swift utiliizing Firebase and third party libraries using CocoaPods